israelflores/Resistance-Optimizer/README.md

 51000,4
 ```

-## Capacitance
+## Capacitance and Inductance

-Notice that since equivalent capacitance is calculated in an analogous manner to equivalent resistance, the code in this program can be easily tweaked/accommodated to find a desired capacitance.
+Notice that since equivalent capacitance and inductance are calculated in an analogous manner to equivalent resistance, the code in this program can be easily tweaked/accommodated to find a desired capacitance/inductance.